-Selected Topics in North American History Prerequisite: 1.0 unit of history at any level or permission of
+Selected Topics in North American History 0.5 unit Prerequisite: 1.0 unit of history at any level or permission of the instructor

 A combined lecture-seminar course on a selected topic in North-American history.
-Course content will vary from year to year, depending on the faculty member who is teaching the
+Course content will vary from year to year, depending on the faculty member who is teaching the course.